rak-n-rok/Krake/docs/user/configuration.rst

 Configuration files
 -------------------

-There are 5 different configuration files:
+There are 7 different configuration files:

 *  ``api.yaml`` for the Krake API;
 *  ``scheduler.yaml`` for the Scheduler as controller;
 *  ``kubernetes_application.yaml`` for the Kubernetes Application controller;
 *  ``kubernetes_cluster.yaml`` for the Kubernetes Cluster controller;
 *  ``garbage_collection.yaml`` for the Garbage Collector as controller;
+*  ``infrastructure.yaml`` for the Infrastructure controller;
 *  ``rok.yaml`` for the Rok utility.

 For each one of them except ``rok.yaml``, a template is present in the